 - Create a brief timeline of your GYN/medical history: it’s very useful to have the dates of diagnosis, treatment, names of your providers, etc. at your fingertips without having to search for this information.

 - Know the names and phone numbers of all your health care providers, then store the contact information in your phone or someplace else where the information is readily available.

 - Add your GYN appointments (and other medical appointments) in your calendar.

-Take this short quiz and find out if you are close to managing your own GYN (and other medical care).
+Take this short survey and find out if you are close to managing your own GYN and other medical care.

 - I can explain MRKH (and any other medical conditions I have) to my GYN and medical providers.
 (If not, it’s very helpful to provide your GYN and other medical providers with a copy of the MRKH guide for health care providers.)

 - I know the names and phone numbers of all of my health care providers.